sashacandoit/style-guide-generator/README.md

 #### Potential Issues

+* Users may not be familiar with the font names from the Google Font API.
+Since there is no preview option yet, they would have to know the name of the font they want to use before starting the style guide.
+* Users cannot make changes to a style guide while building one - ie. they cannot change their primary typeface while generating their typesetting styles.
-Users may run into issues when they want to reuse an existing color palette for a new style guide.
-The table schema is set up to anticipate this by separating color palettes into their own table before adding to the style guide table.
-Will need to work out how the user can access previously generated color palettes in the user flow.
+* Users may run into issues when they want to reuse an existing color palette for a new style guide.
+The table schema isn't set up yet to anticipate this - future improvements will separate color palettes into their own table before adding to the style guide table.
+Will also need to work out how the user can access previously generated color palettes in the user flow.

 ------

-#### Stretch Goals
+#### Future Improvements

-Would  like users to be able to adjust a color palette by individual color once generated, without having to regenerate a new palette.
+* Users should be able to make adjustments to color schemes and already generated style guides.
+Right now, the only option is to create a new style guide or delete existing style guides.
+* Users should be able to move forward and backward through the style guide generating forms, in case they need to make changes as they go.
+* Would like users to be able to preview fonts before selecting a primary font for their style guide - in case they are still in the exploring stage of the brand's development.
+* Would want to add on a color palette generating API to give users the option of developing / generating color palettes separately, and later adding them to their style guides.

-A filtering feature on the homepage would be nice, so users can view all public style guides by popularity (most likes), by color palette, or by font family / style.
+* A filtering feature on the homepage would be nice, so users can view all public style guides by popularity (most likes), by color palette, or by font family / style.
+* Would want to add a social aspect, where users can choose to share their creations with other registered users or make them private.
+Ideally the community of users can browse style guides by other users, and  "favorite" those that they want to use as inspiration.